integrated-land-simulator/model_description/descript/lake.md

 Surface heat flux is separately calculated for each of air-lake and air-ice interfaces in one grid.

-The surface temperature of lake ice $T_I$ is determined such That
+The skin temperature of lake ice $T_I$ is determined such That

 $$
 	Q_{AI} = Q_{IO}